LeonardoTammaro/Hospital-webpage-/README.md

 •	SQL language to manage the information of the database and reflect it on the web page.

-•	Use of Java to develop the web page
+•	Use of Java to develop the web page.